This document helps to download and run the public docker image for CHT applications.

 docker exec -it medic-os /bin/bash

-Use this prune command when unable to launch the containers and you’d like to restart from a clean slate.
+prune command when unable to launch the containers and need to restart from a clean slate.
 WARNING: This will delete all your unused images, containers, networks and volumes including those not related to CHT.

 docker system prune -a --volumes